Additional

 The intended flow is:

-signal or evidence -> Heartbeat -> Reflection -> Suggestion -> user response -> Memory
+signal or evidence -> Heartbeat -> Reflection -> Dreaming when memory drift exists -> Suggestion or memory candidate -> user response -> Memory

 Downstream surfaces can create visible work, but they do not become cognition owners themselves.
 User response to suggestions is part of the loop: acting reinforces a workflow pattern, editing captures a correction, and snooze/dismiss/ignore lowers similar future suggestions.